Market insights

 3. Financial system resilience

 The 1873 system lacked a central bank capable of acting as lender of last resort.
-Today’s regulatory frameworks provide far greater shock absorption.
+The collapse of Jay Cooke & Co. helped trigger widespread banking panic.
+Modern central banks, deposit insurance and regulatory systems provide far greater shock absorption.

 4. The technology already works